sanjay-mali/CSS-Gradient-Generator/README.md

 ## Demo

-You can access the live demo of the CSS Gradient Generator [here](https://random-meal-generators.netlify.app/).
+You can access the live demo of the CSS Gradient Generator [here](https://sanjay-mali.github.io/CSS-Gradient-Generator/).

-## Credits

-This project was inspired by [Your Inspiration Source].

 ## License